What is a Headache?

 In addition to pain rating scales, healthcare providers may also ask patients to describe the characteristics of their headaches, such as the location of the pain, the type of pain (e.g., throbbing, stabbing, dull), and any accompanying symptoms (e.g., nausea, sensitivity to light or sound).
 This information can help with diagnosing the type of headache and developing an appropriate treatment plan.

-1.)
-Forehead/Frontal Region
+1. Forehead/Frontal Region

 Forehead/Frontal headaches are often described as a dull, aching pain that is felt across the forehead and above the eyebrows.
 Forehead headaches can be caused by tension, sinus infections, allergies, and other factors.
 Tension headaches often result from stress, anxiety, and muscle tension in the forehead and scalp muscles.
 Sinus headaches occur when the sinus cavities become inflamed and congested, often due to allergies or infections.

-2.)
-Temples/Temporal Region
+2. Temples/Temporal Region

-3.)
-Crown of the Head/Parietal Region
+3. Crown of the Head/Parietal Region

-4.)
-Back of the Head/Occipital Region
+4. Back of the Head/Occipital Region

-Headaches at the back of the head are often described as a tight, pressing sensation that can be accompanied by neck pain.
-They are commonly associated with tension-type headaches, but can also be caused by cervicogenic headaches, which are caused by problems with the neck and spine.
-These headaches can also be associated with nerve irritation in the occipital region, which can result in shooting pain, numbness, and tingling in the back of the head and neck.
+Headaches located at the back of the head (occipital region) often feel like a tight, pressing sensation and may be accompanied by neck pain.
+These headaches are often tension-related but can also be caused by cervicogenic headaches, which arise from issues in the neck or spine.
+Occipital neuralgia can also cause sharp, shooting pain, numbness, or tingling in the back of the head and neck.

-5.)
-Behind the Eyes
+5. Behind the Eyes

-6.)
-Face/Facial Region
+6. Face/Facial Region

 Headaches can also occur in the face and jaw, particularly in the area around the temples and cheeks.
 These headaches are often related to dental problems, such as temporomandibular joint (TMJ) disorders, which can cause pain and tension in the jaw and facial muscles.